sarthak-2000/Illumio-Assignment/README.md

 # How to run this file

-Just clone this repo and run the below command from the terminal (please stay in the th same folder)
+Just clone this repo and run the below command from the terminal (please stay in the the same folder)
 ``` python
 python main.py
 ```